The Ultimate Staycation Road Trip in Devon and Cornwall

 Mount Edgcumbe Walk

 Start by parking at Maker Church – the car park is by donation and is only a 5-10 minute downhill walk to the manor house.
-There are closer car parks but they will cost you more and this one is closer to the start point of the walk I want you to experience.
-The map below will show you where to walk and it follows public footpaths the whole way.
-In the car park, walk through the gate on the righthand side as you are looking at the ocean.
-From there follow the map.
+There are closer car parks, but they will cost you more, and this one is closer to the start point of the walk I want you to experience.
+The map below will show you where to walk, and it follows public footpaths the whole way.
+In the car park, walk through the gate on the right-hand side as you are looking at the ocean.
+From there, follow the map.
 This will take you along a beautiful coastal path, past Picklecombe Seat, and onto Mount Edgcumbe Folly.

 Take a short break here to admire the breathtaking view over Plymouth Sound and climb the Folly.
 Then follow the path on the map around to Mount Edgcumbe House.
-The walk then follows down to the seafront where you can visit the Orangery and the manicured gardens filled with tropical plants.
+The walk then follows down to the seafront, where you can visit the Orangery and the manicured gardens filled with tropical plants.
 Stop for a cup of tea and a slice of cake in the alfresco garden of the Orangery.
 The end of the walk goes back to the car park, which is only a short 10-15 minute stroll uphill.

 Locations to visit nearby: Plymouth, Whitsands Beach.